exercism/csharp/exercises/concept/weighing-machine/.meta/design.md

 properties through tests alone.
 We need comments to address the following
 practices:

-1. If `WeighingMachine.Units` is not auto-implemented
-   then the following comment should be made: "The appropriate form for a property such as `WeighingMachine.Units` which has no validation or other processing required is that for an auto-implemented property". - Approved with comment.

-2. If `WeighingMachine.DisplayWeight` has a non-private set accessor then the following comment should be made: "It is not approprirate for a property such as `WeighingMachine.DisplayWeight` which simply returns a value to have a set accessor.
+1. If `WeighingMachine.Precision` is auto-implemented property set in constructor then  the following comment       should be made: "It is not appropriate for a property such as `WeighingMachine.Precision` to simply intializes a value with a set accessor.
 That should be removed.". - Approved with comment.

-3. If `WeighingMachine.USDisplayWeight` has a non-private set accessor then the following comment should be made: "It is not approprirate for a property such as `USWeighingMachine.DisplayWeight` which simply returns a value to have a set accessor.
+2. If `WeighingMachine.Precision` has a set accessor then the following comment should be made: "It is not appropriate for a property such as `WeighingMachine.Precision` which simply returns a value to have a set accessor.
 That should be removed.". - Approved with comment.

-4. If `USDisplayWeight.Pounds` has a non-private set accessor then the following comment should be made: "It is not approprirate for a property such as `USDisplayWeight.Pounds` which simply returns a value to have a set accessor.
+3. If `WeighingMachine.DisplayWeight` has a non-private set accessor then the following comment should be made: "It is not appropriate for a property such as `WeighingMachine.DisplayWeight` which simply returns a value to have a set accessor.
 That should be removed.". - Approved with comment.

-5. If `USDisplayWeight.Ounces` has a non-private set accessor then the following comment should be made: "It is not approprirate for a property such as `USDisplayWeight.Ounces` which simply returns a value to have a set accessor.
-That should be removed.". - Approved with comment.

-6. If `WeighingMachine.TareAdjustement` is not an auto-implemented property then the following commen should be made: "A succinct way of implementing `WeighingMachine.TareAdjustment` is as an auto-implemented property with a `private` get accessor". - Approved with comment.
+4. If `WeighingMachine.TareAdjustement` is not an auto-implemented property with initial value then the following comment should be made: "A succinct way of implementing `WeighingMachine.TareAdjustment` is as an auto-implemented property initialized with a value". - Approved with comment.

-7. If `WeighingMachine.TareAdjustment` is an auto-implemented property but the get accessor is non-private then the following comment should be made:
-   "A non-private set accessor is not appropriate for `WeighingMachine.TareAdjustment` as the instructions stipulate that the value must not be available outside the class". - Disapproved.

 ## Implementing